Am I morally opposed to homeschooling?

 As a high school English teacher, I know a little something about the world of curriculum, best practices, and instruction.
 As a mother of three, I pretend to know a few things about parenting too.
 Maybe the reason I want to steer clear of homeschooling is because I am painfully aware of what educating a classroom full of students really entails, and I have to tell my kids to put on their shoes 46 times before they actually do it.

 The planning, varied instruction, ongoing assessments, and benchmarks are enough to make a trained professional’s head spin.
-So the thought of applying the aforementioned to every subject area under the sun is enough to make this secondary English teacher break out in hives.
+So the thought of applying the aforementioned to every subject area is enough to make this secondary English teacher break out in hives.
 And doing it all from home, with my own kids?
-This mother will pass.
+No thank you.
 And here’s why:

 1. My degree is in Shakespeare and multi-paragraph essays.
 At least I think that is what my diploma says.
 I never signed up for algebra or biology.